dkovacevic/holdem/README.md

 ```
 $ ./add.sh
 ```
-Provide the email/password you used when registering on Wire New conversation named: Texas Hold'em is created on Wire
+Provide the email/password you used when registering on Wire.
+New conversation named: Texas Hold'em is created.

 ## How to add more players?
-Add more participants to Texas Hold'em conversation
+Add more participants to _Texas Hold'em_ conversation

+## How to add bot player?
+type: `add bot`.
+This will add _Betman_ player

 ## How to play?
  - `deal`  to start new round